oelmekki/grumpy_cat/README.md

 What grumpy cat is doing:

 * monitor your keyboard
-* unload mouse module while typingk
+* unload mouse module while typing
 * load module again after 750 ms timeout (editable in source, as `timeoutNanoseconds`)

 This approach is brutal, it means you keep unloading/loading driver, so it's